HMS Lively (1794): Fate

 On 12 April 1798, Lively was under the command of Captain James Nicoll Morris when she was wrecked on Rota Point off Cádiz.
 She and were patrolling to intercept any ships trying to enter or leave the port.
 During the night she grounded and despite all efforts by Seahorse, Lively could not be pulled off.
-In the morning of 14 April it became apparent that Spanish gunboats were marshaling, while shore batteries started to fire on the British vessels and the boats transferring the crew to Seahorse.
+In the morning of 14 April it became apparent that Spanish gunboats were marshalling, while shore batteries started to fire on the British vessels and the boats transferring the crew to Seahorse.
 Morris then set fire to Lively as he left.
 In the process, only one man was lost.
 The subsequent court martial acquitted Morris and his officers of all blame.